larrysexample/bot/README.md

 # Twitter bot
-This bot uses Google Drive and Gapps Scripts to tweet images periodically, without repetition.
+This bot uses Google Drive and Gapps Scripts to tweet random images periodically, without repetition.

 WARNING - THE CODE IS CONVOLUTED; IT HAS NOT BEEN MAINTAINED PROPERLY AND IT IS NOT EFFICIENT; BUT FORTUNATELY YOU ONLY HAVE TO CHANGE A SMALL PORTION